davidemorselli/pons_py/README.md

 So make sure to set interactive=False when creating visualisations, but also use the highlight argument (highlight='Group1') which will produce a visualisation as if you had clicked the checkbox for that group (or groups, you can input ['Group1', 'Group2']) in interactive mode.

 ## Documentation
 The documentation is still being built (as is the library, to which we will add more functions as the project develops).
-For the moment, you can gave a look at the Jupyter Notebook "Tutorial.ipynb" [here](https://github.com/andres-martinez-torres/pons_py/blob/main/Tutorial.ipynb) and the documentation of each function, which should be enough to get you started.
+For the moment, you can have a look at the Jupyter Notebook "Tutorial.ipynb" [here](https://github.com/andres-martinez-torres/pons_py/blob/main/Tutorial.ipynb) and the documentation of each function, which should be enough to get you started.

 If you have further questions or find a bug, make sure to raise a Github issue!